 In addition to the examples mentioned above, other types of platforms that, broadly speaking, fit this description include software and travel intermediaries.
 For example, in the former category, Google Play, which offers Android-based mobile software, and the Mac App Store, which offers software for Apple computers, both also allow developers to sell the same apps directly via their websites.
-Similarly, in the latter category, Booking.com and Expedia both offer plane tickets, hotel rooms and car rentals that can also be booked directly with providers.
+Similarly, in the latter category, Booking.com and Expedia both offer plane tickets, hotel rooms and car rentals that can also be booked directly with providers.1 it and transact directly with sellers.

-When a platform is an optional intermediary, in order to be successful, it must provide its users with enough incentive to actually make their purchases using it, rather than to bypass it and transact directly with sellers.
 This can be accomplished, partly, by providing complementary benefits to users, such as those mentioned above (e.g., convenience, delivery, service, etc.).
 Beyond offering benefits, an additional kind of tool is a restraint on sellers' pricing.
 If, when making purchases, users can obtain the aforementioned kinds of benefits without paying a surcharge, this provides further incentive to transact via the platform.
 Thus, optional intermediaries potentially benefit from requiring price coherence (Edelman and Wright, 2015b), i.e., prohibiting sellers from offering lower prices via their direct channels than they do via the platform.
 However, imposing such a policy is not without its costs, as it tends to make the platform less appealing for sellers.